 SAMHSA Certified Laboratories

 Laboratories performing workplace drug testing in the United States look to SAMHSA for guidance in best practices for accurate and efficient drug testing.
-For drug testing required by the Federal Government or the United States Department of Transportation (DOT); the use of a SAMHSA certified laboratory is a regulatory requirement.
+For drug testing required by the federal government or the United States Department of Transportation (DOT), the use of a SAMHSA certified laboratory is a regulatory requirement.

 National Laboratory Certification Program (NLCP)

-SAMHSA administers the laboratory certification program through a program called the National Laboratory Certification Program (NLCP), which includes comprehensive performance testing (PT) and laboratory inspection programs.
-To become certified, an applicant laboratory must successfully test 3 rounds of PT samples and successfully complete a laboratory inspection that occurs at the time the third set of PT samples are being tested by the laboratory.
-In addition, a newly certified laboratory must undergo an inspection 3 months after achieving certification.
+SAMHSA administers the laboratory certification program through the National Laboratory Certification Program (NLCP), which includes comprehensive performance testing (PT) and laboratory inspection programs.
+To become certified, an applicant laboratory must successfully test three rounds of PT samples and successfully complete a laboratory inspection that occurs at the time the third set of PT samples are being tested by the laboratory.
+In addition, a newly certified laboratory must undergo an inspection three months after achieving certification.

-Why Utilize a SAMHSA Certified Laboratory
+Why Utilize a SAMHSA Certified Laboratory?

-- These labs have met requirements for rigorous quality control and chain-of-custody procedures
+- These labs have met requirements for rigorous quality control and chain-of-custody procedures.

 - These labs test each specimen using the same procedures in a consistent method.